 There are several other ways in which the behavior of cutting is not as evident as other addictions:

 - There is no noticeable “high” associated with cutting.
 While those who cut themselves will experience a reprieve from their internal suffering, there is no nodding off, or “speedy” behavior associated with the effects of cutting oneself.
-Contrary to the effects of all drugs of addiction, cutting does not produce any bizarre behavior, other than the need to continue cutting.
+Cutting does not produce any bizarre behavior, other than the need to continue cutting.

 - The costs associated with cutting are minimal if any at all.
-For those who cut themselves, straight-edged razors, pens, bottle caps, kitchen knives, scissors, shards of glass, needles, or pins are all-sufficient, and most are everyday household items and easily accessible.
 If no cutting instrument is readily available, the cost of purchasing one is extraordinarily minimal.
 Since there is no substantial cost associated with cutting, there is no financial hardship resulting from the behavior, which is usually a reliable indicator of other addiction problems.

-- Legal risks are inherent to most other substance and behavioral addictions, but for someone who is cutting him or herself, there are no legal repercussions for the behavior.
+- No legal repercussions for the behavior.
 It is not illegal for someone, even a minor to possess a pair of scissors, a pen, even a razor blade inside his or her home.
 While discouraged and frowned upon by most, the act of cutting oneself is also not illegal.
-As another reliable sign of a problem with most other addictions, legal troubles and risky behavior involving illicit activities are not present as a result of cutting oneself.

 Young People and Cutting Disorder

 These things come with age, time, and experience.
 School classes get harder while relationships with peers become more complicated.
-Any number of things may happen to a perfectly well-balanced young person to throw the balance between school work and peer relationships out of sync.
-Whatever the case may be, when school performance suffers, tension at home will likely occur, and feelings of inadequacy or shame may develop as a result.
+Any number of things may happen to a perfectly well-balanced young person to throw them out of sync.
+When school performance suffers, tension at home will likely occur.
+Then, feelings of inadequacy or shame may develop as a result.

 If the tension at home is a result of another problem that a young person has not expressed, he or she will be dealing with mounting pressure, anxiety, and depression, thereby opening the door for behaviors like cutting.
 The more a young person feels the pressure that he or she cannot express or process, the more likely it is for cutting to become the outlet for that pressure.

-- Family life can lead to cutting: Contrary to students who have suffered from trauma or pain within their school environment, many have experienced extreme difficulty in their personal lives that result in low self-esteem, anger, anxiety, depression, and even self-loathing.
+Students who have suffered from trauma or pain within their school environment may also have difficulties in their personal lives.
+These issues can fuel low self-esteem, anger, anxiety, depression, and even self-loathing.
 Unfortunately, a family can be the most damaging part of a young person’s life.

-Whether it is sexual abuse, physical and emotional abuse, neglect, grief over the loss of a loved one, or dangerous environments riddled with addiction and dysfunction, young people tend to have a hard time processing and coping with sadness and pain.
-When a young person experiences trauma in his or her life, and can find no other way out, or to express the internal pain, cutting often becomes a way to deal with life.
+Adolescents tend to have a hard time processing and coping with sadness and pain.
+When they experience trauma and can find no way out, cutting becomes a way to cope.

 When overwhelming feelings of sadness, pain, grief, and anger are present in young people, one of two things usually happen:

 - Some young people retreat within themselves.
-As a result, they confide in fewer friends, socialize with fewer people, and do not actively seek the help they need to express their feelings.
-Without any way to communicate their issues, cope with their lives, their isolation becomes more profound, making them increasingly dependent on cutting to relieve their pain.
+As a result, they confide in fewer friends and socialize with fewer people.
+Also, they do not actively seek the help they need to express their feelings.
+Without any way to communicate their issues, their isolation becomes more profound.
+They become increasingly dependent on cutting to relieve their pain.

-- Other young people, specifically those who are extroverted and naturally charismatic, will elevate their charisma and charm, and throw themselves into their persona at school.
-These students are often class officers, honor students, class clowns, top athletes in varsity sports, and involved with popular school clubs and groups.
-While they appear to their classmates, teachers, and administrators to be jovial and without problems, they return to the solitude of their bedroom and cut themselves to release the pressure of maintaining the facade despite the deep emotional pain.
+- Many will elevate their charisma and charm, and throw themselves into their persona at school.
+These students are often class officers, honor students, class clowns, top athletes in varsity sports.
+They may be involved with popular school clubs and groups.
+They appear to be jovial and without problems.
+But, they return to the solitude of their bedroom and cut themselves to release the pressure of maintaining the facade.

 Contrary to some beliefs, a cutting disorder is not a suicide attempt, but rather a survival tactic, to release the pain and cope with life.
 Unfortunately, cutting not only creates tissue damage to the skin, but it does not make the pain go away.
 A cutting disorder is just a temporary escape, much like that of drugs, alcohol, and subjects of behavioral addictions.

 Many adults can recall through personal experience or a friend, dating in school.
-A problematic break-up felt like the end of the world and was often accompanied by weeks of crying, anger, and sadness.
-Nothing about the devastation of some aspects of teenage dating has changed, and for some, this can genuinely have severe consequences, destroying self-esteem or launching a young person into intense anger.
-For young people going through puberty, and without the experience and maturity to process their feelings, cutting is an escape from their emotional issues relating to, and resulting from dating that has been traumatic.
+A problematic break-up felt like the end of the world.
+It was accompanied by weeks of crying, anger, and sadness.
+Nothing about the devastation of some aspects of teenage dating has changed.
+Of course, this can genuinely have severe consequences.
+Young people going through puberty use cutting is an escape from their emotional issues.

 Women and Cutting Disorder

-Women tend to be caring, motherly, and can often find themselves in a position of managing to the needs of others rather than themselves.
-There is a very delicate balance between caring for loved ones and caring for oneself.
-While it is essential to care for others, when the needs of a woman come last, and she is in a position where she is subject to abuse, degradation, and extreme stress, the fallout can be massive.
-This may be the result of past events like abuse or neglect as a child, but when women do not feel their sense of self-worth, they are most likely to remain silent about any abuses or injustices they endure in adulthood.
+Women tend to be caring, motherly, and can often tend to the needs of others rather than themselves.
+There is a delicate balance between caring for loved ones and caring for oneself.
+When the needs of a woman come last she is subject to abuse, degradation, and extreme stress.
+The fallout from this situation can be massive.
+This may be the result of past events like abuse or neglect as a child.
+Yet, they remain silent about any abuses or injustices they endure in adulthood.

-Such triggers can be anything from abuse as an adult, to a vivid memory of a particularly traumatic event in her past.
-When a woman in a relationship is in a fragile state of mind, especially about her self-worth, her survival mechanism may be to cut herself off from her own needs and delve deeper into the life and needs of her significant other.
-Without confronting the source of her pain, while taking on mounting pressure from centering her life around that of another person, the likelihood for a woman to engage in self-harming behavior is significantly increased, and if she cut herself in the past, she will likely resort to cutting again.
+Such triggers can be from abuse as an adult or a vivid memory of a traumatic event.
+When a woman in a relationship is in a fragile state of mind she may cut herself off from her own needs.
+She will delve deeper into the life and needs of her significant other.
+If she cut herself in the past, she will likely resort to cutting again.

 Men and Cutting Disorder

 Some men live by a stereotype of needing to be strong and stoic, showing no signs of pain and emotion.
-Although this stereotype is unrealistic and not what most people think a man should be, some still adhere to the rules governed by this ideal.
-Some men are at the other end of the spectrum, and very sensitive.
-The chances are that they would show their pain, anger, sorrow, and regret if they thought they would be accepted for it.
+Although this stereotype is unrealistic, some people still adhere to the rules governed by this ideal.
+Some men are at the other end of the spectrum.
+They are very sensitive.
+The chances are that they would show their pain, anger, sorrow, and regret if they thought it acceptable.
 So, what happens when men like these feel pain?
-Whether he believes that it’s not acceptable to show his emotions, or he thinks that he cannot have feelings at all, men need an outlet for pain just like everyone else.
+Men need an outlet for pain just like everyone else.

-In men, the cutting disorder is a way to make internal pain feel “real,” by inflicting physical pain on oneself.
-For one who is emotionally repressed for whatever reason, making pain tangible may seem like a logical thing to do.
+For men, the cutting disorder is a way to make internal pain feel “real.”
+For one who is emotionally repressed, making pain tangible may seem like a logical thing to do.
 This report can be linked to other “masculine,” yet destructive behaviors like fighting and sexual assault.
-Like women, most adult men who cut themselves, engaged in cutting disorder or some other form of self-injury in their childhood.
+Most adult men who cut themselves engaged in cutting disorder or some other form of self-injury in childhood.
 Adult cutting can be likened to relapse for drug and alcohol addicts.
-Triggers that may prompt a man to resume cutting may be a traumatic event that resembles one from his past or a recent event that with which he finds extraordinary difficulty coping.
+Triggers that may prompt a man to resume cutting may be a traumatic event that resembles one from his past.
+Or, it may be a recent event with which he finds extraordinary difficulty coping.

 Cutting Disorder Can Be Helped

-Regardless of a person’s age, gender, or circumstance, there is always inner pain and turmoil in one who resorts to cutting him or herself.
+Regardless of a person’s age, gender, or circumstance, there is always inner pain and turmoil.
+This is especially true for one who resorts to cutting him or herself.
 The tremendous pressures of having deep internal pain, and attempting carrying on with normal life can be overwhelming for most anyone.
-The one common factor between all who suffer from cutting disorder is that they have deep and painful unresolved turmoil in their lives.

-Without getting to the cause of their pain, and processing it for reconciliation, cutting will always be an impending problem.
-Although the cutting disorder is not a suicide attempt, many who never receive help may eventually commit suicide when cutting ceases to be an adequate escape.
+Without getting to the cause of their pain, and processing it for reconciliation, how to cope with cutting will always be an impending problem.
+The disorder of cutting is not a suicide attempt.
+However, many who never receive help may eventually commit suicide when cutting ceases to be an adequate escape.
 Furthermore, cutting oneself is a dangerous thing to do.
 Any number of circumstances can occur that could cause a deeper cut than intended, and lead to unintentional death.
-Those who cut themselves are in tremendous pain, and no matter what their circumstances may be, professional help is the only way out of this horrific life.
+Those who cut themselves are in tremendous pain.
+No matter what their circumstances may be, professional help is the only way out of this horrific life.

 If you or a loved one are having difficulty in life and cutting disorder or engaging in any other form of self-injury, call us now at our toll-free number.
-At A Forever Recovery, we understand how hard life can be for everyone, and we know how unresolved personal traumas can destroy lives.
+At A Forever Recovery, we understand how hard life can be for everyone.
+We also know that unresolved personal traumas can destroy lives.
 We offer multiple programs and tracks tailored to each person’s needs, preferences, and belief systems.

-With an open-ended program, we ensure that each has all the time necessary to process and reconcile whatever inner turmoil he or she is facing before returning to their home environment.
-We empower each person to understand his or her self-worth, grow awareness, and develop the communication skills for healthy and constructive expression.
+With an open-ended program, we ensure that each client has all the time necessary to heal.
+We empower each person to understand his or her self-worth, grow awareness, and develop communication skills for healthy and constructive expression.
 Please don’t suffer alone.
 Call us today and speak with a trained counselor about how we empower people to save their lives every day.